Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability is classified as a Buffer Over-read (CWE-126) issue.
-Microsoft has assigned a CVSS v3.1 base score of 7.8 (HIGH), with the following vector: CVSS:3.1/AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H. This scoring indicates that the vulnerability requires local access, has low attack complexity, needs no privileges, but requires user interaction.
-The impact potential is high across confidentiality, integrity, and availability (NVD).
+The vulnerability has been classified as CWE-126 (Buffer Over-read) and received a CVSS v3.1 Base Score of 7.8 (HIGH) with the following vector: CVSS:3.1/AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H. This scoring indicates that the vulnerability requires local access, has low attack complexity, needs no privileges, but requires user interaction.
+The potential impact on confidentiality, integrity, and availability is rated as high (NVD).

 Source: This report was generated using AI